dankimio/codeword/README.md

 end
 ```

-5. Skip the check for codeword in the controller(s) you would like to restrict:
+5. Skip the check for codeword in the controller(s) you would like to allow:

 ```ruby
 class APIController < ApplicationController